How to measure cocktail ingredients

-On this website, we express the measures of each ingredient in a cocktail in ounces, millilitres, centilitres and shots - simply select your preferred measure below each recipe.
+On this website, we express the measures of each ingredient in a cocktail in ounces, millilitres, centilitres and shots - simply select your preference below each recipe.

 When using a jigger, be aware of the dome-shaped meniscus created by surface tension.
-To measure a full measure most jiggers require filling to the brim with the liquid's meniscus (the curve on the surface) appearing as a continuation of the jigger's rim.
+To measure a full measure many jiggers require filling to the brim with the liquid's meniscus (the curve on the surface) appearing as a continuation of the jigger's rim.
 When pouring to a line on a graduated measure the meniscus should be a continuation of that line.
-Misjudging the effect of the meniscus, particularly exaggerated when using a round measure, could result in an over pour.
+Misjudging the effect of the meniscus could result in an over pour.

-The most important thing when measuring is to be consistent in the measure used and technique so the proportions of each ingredient are correct to each other.
+Whatever jigger or measuring vessel you use, the key thing is to end up with the ratio of one ingredient to another as stipulated in the recipe so be consistent in the measure used and technique so the proportions of each ingredient are correct to each other.

 The following rough conversion table (1 US fluid ounce is actually 29.5735296ml) shows the common measures used in cocktails - measure in green being the most used to those in red being least called for in recipes.

-Some bartenders attempt to measure shots by counting time and estimating the amount of liquid flowing through a bottle's pour spout.
+Some bartenders measure shots by counting time while the liquid pours to estimating the amount of liquid flowing through a bottle's pour spout.
 This is known as "free-pouring" and useless much practised and perfected is very inaccurate.
 We strongly recommend the use of a physical measure and a great deal of care.